Nicholas-Lin/Visionary/README.md

 This is a prototype of a voice-driven screen reader to increase internet accessibility for blind/vision-impaired internet users.
 This particular prototype is for the New York Times.

-## Installation
+## Dependencies
 - Use `python3 -m pip install [package_name]` to install the following:
     - requests
     - selenium
     - bs4

-Install [ChromeDriver](https://chromedriver.chromium.org/downloads) and move the executable to your `$PATH`
+- Install [ChromeDriver](https://chromedriver.chromium.org/downloads) and move the executable to your `$PATH`

 ## Built With